simonscmap/cmapdatapipeline/docs/data_ingestion/gallery_examples/outside_large_dataset_walkthrough.rst

 To ingest the metadata only, you can use ingest/general.py

 Navigate to the ingest/ submodule of cmapdata.
 From there, run the following in the terminal.
+Because the DOI for the Argo datasets is already in the references column in the **dataset_meta_data** tab of the metadata template, you do not need to use the {-d} flag with ingestion.

 .. code-block:: python